-Each Local Governing Body is responsible for the implementation of this policy and will delegate the day to day operational responsibility to a named senior manager - Sarah Smith (Deputy Head).
+Each Local Governing Body is responsible for the implementation of this policy and will delegate the day to day operational responsibility to a named senior manager, usually the Headteacher / Principal.
+[Insert the named person here].
 The Ethos and Community Committee will have a watching brief regarding the implementation of this policy.